Auquan/auquantoolbox/backtester/README.md

 Feature config Dictionary has the following keys:
   > featureId: a string representing the type of feature you want to use
-  > featureKey: {optional} a string representing the key you will use to access the value of this feature.
+  > featureKey: {optional} a string representing the key you will use to access the value of this feature
   >            If not present, will just use featureId
   > params: {optional} A dictionary with which contains other optional params if needed by the feature

 Full list of features is available [here](https://bitbucket.org/auquan/auquantoolbox/src/master/backtester/features/README.md).

 To use your own custom features(you need to create them separately using this [template](https://bitbucket.org/auquan/auquantoolbox/src/master/my_custom_feature.py), return a dictionary where
-  key: featureId to access this feature (Make sure this doesnt conflict with any of the pre defined feature Ids)
+  > key: featureId to access this feature (Make sure this doesnt conflict with any of the pre defined feature Ids)
-  value: Your custom Class which computes this feature.
-The class should be an instance of Feature Eg. if your custom class is MyCustomFeature, and you want to access this via featureId='my_custom_feature', you will import that class, and return this function as {'my_custom_feature': MyCustomFeature}
+  > value: Your custom Class which computes this feature.
+The class should be an instance of Feature
+  > Eg. if your custom class is MyCustomFeature, and you want to access this via featureId='my_custom_feature',
+  > you will import that class, and return this function as {'my_custom_feature': MyCustomFeature}

 ## Prediction Function ##
 Combine all the features to create a prediction function which should output the probability that a given instrument is a buy.